kg-construct/rml-cc/section/examples.md

 }
 ```

-However, when one overrides the value for this property and set it to true, then the following prodicate object map:
+However, when one overrides the value for this property and sets it to true, then the following predicate object map:

 ```
   rr:predicateObjectMap [